 Wash your hands frequently, and make sure children do the same.

-Sample safely.
 If you offer your helper a taste, be sure to wash the spoon before putting it back into the food.
-Also, make sure that taste doesn't include raw eggs or other ingredients that should be cooked before be eaten.
+Also, make sure that taste doesn't include raw eggs or other ingredients that need to be cooked before they're eaten.

-Separate raw foods.
-During preparations for a party, the refrigerator and freezer can become crowded with with sweets, roasts and other goodies, but don't let these become breeding grounds for
+During preparations for a party, the refrigerator and freezer can become crowded with with sweets, roasts and other goodies.
+Take care not to let these become breeding grounds for bacteria that can cause

-Clean-up quickly.
 After a holiday meal, clean up immediately.
-A toddler could rise early and
+A toddler could wake up early the next morning and

 choke on leftover food or come in contact with alcohol or tobacco.